Nighat Arif: Personal life and views

 Arif told the 9 April 2024 edition of Countdown that she had been married for 17 years and that her husband had been introduced to her three years earlier.
-As of February 2022, she has three boys, aged eleven, seven, and three.
+As of September 2026, she has three boys, aged fifteen ,eleven, and eight.
 She has been open about her use of localised topical vaginal estrogen; she told the i in November 2023 that she would give it to all women, in order to replace that which is lost over time.
 She also mentioned that she would give more women vibrators for medical reasons, on the grounds that orgasms help pelvic floor muscles, lower blood pressure, and release endorphins which help relieve pain and stimulate oxytocin.
 She was nominated for Muslim Woman of the Year at the British Muslim Awards in 2022 and was Woman of the Year at the Asian Achievers Awards in 2024.
 In March 2024, Arif was named as one of 28 deputy lieutenants for Buckinghamshire.